AYAHUASCA RETREAT, PERU

 Icaros (sacred medicine songs) are usually sung for the duration of the ceremony, but there are periods of talking if appropriate.
 Although the work is serious, there are always moments of humour to lighten things up.
 Icaros help manage the energy during the ceremony and provide a point of reference for participants to focus on if things get turbulent.

 Due to the nature of this retreat, a careful and thorough vetting process will be conducted prior to confirming places.
-There are only seven (7) spaces available for this retreat.
-While Ayahuasca is a powerful tool for growth and healing, this retreat is NOT appropriate for those Veterans currently experiencing serious mental health issues.
+There are only eight (8) spaces available for this retreat.
+While Ayahuasca is a powerful tool for growth and healing, this retreat is NOT appropriate for those currently experiencing serious mental health issues.
 Nor is it appropriate for those simply wanting a strange new experience.
-This retreat IS appropriate for those Veterans with manageable PTSD, anxiety, depression or those simply ready to make a big change in their lives but would benefit from greater clarity and guidance.
+This retreat IS appropriate for those with manageable PTSD, anxiety, depression or those simply ready to make a big change in their lives but would benefit from greater clarity and guidance.

 To register your interest or begin the vetting process, please use the button below.